 Peter Bogdanovich and Orson Welles were talking about Greta Garbo.
 Bogdanovich, unthinkingly, said, “You know, I love Greta Garbo, but it’s such a shame she did only one really great movie.”
-There was a pause, Orson just looking at Bogdanovich, and then Orson said, “You only need one.”
+There was a pause, Orson just looking at Bogdanovich.
+Orson then said, “You only need one.”

-Not too many actresses have careers that span from almost the silents to shooting a film on digital.
+Not too many actresses’ careers span from almost the silents to digital.
 Savage’s work ethic never left her.
 Her appreciation for talent, old and new, was insatiable.
-She was truly grateful to the fans who loved her work, who would show up at events to get her autograph.
-She lived long enough to see the birth of film noir festivals, and TCM, and film bloggers who have long memories, who paid tribute to her career.
+She was grateful to the fans who loved her work, who would show up at events to get her autograph.
+She lived long enough to see the birth of film noir festivals, and TCM, and film bloggers with long memories who paid tribute to her career.
 She loved it.
-A tough old dame.